impara/OrderAuditor/README.md

 ## Known Limitations

 - **Address-only matching**: Detection requires at least email OR phone matching to be enabled.
 If both are disabled but address matching is enabled, duplicate detection will not function.
+- **Missing addresses with default settings**: By default, when address matching is enabled but addresses are missing (e.g., digital products), orders may not reach the 70% threshold even with email + name matches.
+Enable "Match addresses only when present" in Settings to handle this edge case.
 - Single detection settings profile (no multi-store support yet)
 - Average resolution time in dashboard stats is currently a placeholder value